TonyWangX/TonyWangX.github.io/code/source/slide.rst

 **Two Speech Security Issues after Speech Synthesis Boom**

 This talk briefly introduces anti-spoofing (audio deepfake detection) and voice privacy.
-It is mainly for beginner of these fields.
+It is mainly for new comers to these fields.

-The slide is `uploaded here <https://www.dropbox.com/sh/gf3zp00qvdp3row/AADDhVJGzMbXEquzf2Z1Y8YHa/web/CCF-talk-2021.pptx>`_.
+The slide can be found `on dropbox here <https://www.dropbox.com/sh/gf3zp00qvdp3row/AADDhVJGzMbXEquzf2Z1Y8YHa/web/CCF-talk-2021.pptx>`_.

 .. _label-slide-2021-oct-1: